-Started in 2009 by journalist Mike Sherry, the Center intends to provide training and education for students, professional journalists and citizens to better understand agribusiness and its impact locally, regionally and globally.
-The Center also plans to use both traditional and innovative digital tools and techniques to analyze data about agribusiness and distribute the results.
+Started in 2009 by journalist Mike Sherry, Investigate Midwest provides training and education for students, professional journalists and citizens to better understand agribusiness and its impact locally, regionally and globally.
+Investigate Midwest uses both traditional and innovative digital tools and techniques to analyze data about agribusiness and distribute the results.

-The Center has federal 501-(c)-3 status and thus donations made to the Center are tax deductible.
+Investigate Midwest has federal 501(c)3 status and thus donations made to Investigate Midwest are tax deductible.

-The Center is generously supported by the Robert R. McCormick Foundation in Chicago and the Ethics and Excellence in Journalism Foundation in Oklahoma City.
+Investigate Midwest has also received support from: the Lumpkin Foundation, Solutions Journalism Network, Pulitzer Center for Crisis Reporting, David and Elizabeth Steinglass and the Gary Marx Journalism Fund.
+It is further supported by Arnold Ventures in Houston, with past support from the Robert R. McCormick Foundation in Chicago and the Ethics and Excellence in Journalism Foundation in Oklahoma City.

 Mail: 701 Devonshire Dr., C-33, Champaign, IL 61820

 Unless otherwise noted, you are allowed to republish our stories, original photos and graphics for free with these conditions.